Partial Exchange? Strategies to achieve 100% tax deferral.

 - If you cannot locate enough property that equals or exceeds the value of your old Relinquished Property, consider acquiring a fractional interest in additional Replacement Property, such as a beneficial interest in a Delaware Statutory Trust (DST).
 DSTs allow taxpayers to acquire small fractional interests in portfolios of properties such as multi-family housing, student housing, storage locker facilities, etc.

 The important point is to not assume that you need to pay taxes if you cannot locate property at the right values or have a need for cash.
 Everyone’s tax situation is different so always seek the guidance of a tax advisor prior to beginning your transactions.

 Please feel free to reach out to one of your local IPX1031 experts to discuss the possibility and feasibility of your or your client’s next 1031 Exchange.

 IPX1031.
 The best choice for your 1031.

 IPX1031 is the largest and one of the oldest Qualified Intermediaries in the United States.
-As a wholly owned subsidiary of Fidelity National Financial (NYSE:FNF), a Fortune 300 company, IPX1031 provides industry leading security for your exchange funds as well as considerable expertise and experience in facilitating all types of 1031 Exchanges.
-Taxpayers’ funds are held in segregated accounts at large stable banking institutions in the United States.
+As a wholly owned subsidiary of Fidelity National Financial (NYSE:FNF), a Fortune 500 company, IPX1031 provides industry leading security for your exchange funds as well as considerable expertise and experience in facilitating all types of 1031 Exchanges.
+Taxpayers’ funds are held in segregated accounts using the Exchanger’s taxpayer identification number.
 Our nationwide staff, which includes industry experts, veteran attorneys and accountants, are available to help you and your legal and tax advisors.
 For additional information regarding IPX1031 and questions on 1031 Exchanges, please review: